-One employee of RRL has not elected to be included under section 14.
-As such, RRL has a liability for severance pay pursuant to Israeli law, based on the most recent monthly salary of the employee multiplied by the number of years of employment as of the balance sheet date.
-RRL liability is provided for by monthly accrual and deposits with severance pay funds and insurance policies.
+One employee of RRL had not elected to be included under section 14.
+As such, RRL had a liability for severance pay pursuant to Israeli law, based on the most recent monthly salary of the employee multiplied by the number of years of employment as of the balance sheet date.
+RRL liability was provided for by monthly accrual and deposits with severance pay funds and insurance policies.
+As of December 31, 2014 the employee had ended his employment and fully collected his severance pay fund, therefore, as of the balance sheets date, the liability had been relieved.